 |Motor Speed||860 stitches/minute||850stitches/minute|

 Both of these sewing machines are capable of producing high-quality results.
-Aside from the expense, the stitch quality is something that both machines have in common.
+Aside from the expense, the stitch quality is something that both devices have in common.

-The Janome machine’s motor is marginally stronger than the Brother’s, but the difference is so minor that you won’t notice.
+The Janome machine’s motor is marginally more robust than the Brother’s, but the difference is so minor that you won’t notice.
 The Brother computer is a cut above the others in terms of ease of use.
-For a novice, the automatic needle threader, top drop-in bobbin, and needle place button make a big difference.

-A decent machine can stitch several layers of fabric without losing needles or compromising stitch consistency.
-Having said that, both Janome and Brother can stitch through several layers of cloth no matter its heavy fabrics.
+Heavy Duty: A decent machine can stitch several layers of fabric without losing needles or compromising stitch consistency.
+Both Janome and Brother can sew through several layers of cloth no matter its heavy fabrics.
 Janome, on the whole, has a more heavy-duty model than Brother.

-Stitch Quality: The consistency of your stitch depends on the texture of the cloth you’re stitching on, the quality of your thread, and the sewing machine model.
-However, each machine has its own set of stitches, it is the neatness of the finished product that counts.
+Stitch Quality: The consistency of your stitch depends on the texture of the cloth, the quality of the thread, and the sewing machine model.
+However, each machine has its own set of stitches, the neatness of the finished product counts in your sewing project.

-The feed systems on both Janome and Brother are extraordinary, and thread pressures can be adjusted.
-This allows for quality stitching on fabrics as heavy as your blanket and as soft as linen.
+The feed systems on both Janome and Brother are extraordinary, and they can adjust thread pressures.
+This allows for quality quilting stitch on fabrics as heavy as your blanket and as soft as linen.

-Since the Janome 2212 is mechanical, you get more power and better stitch consistency than you will for the Brother CS6000i.
+Since the Janome 2212 is mechanical, you get more power and better stitch consistency than you will for the Brother CS9000i.

-A computer must be able to handle heavy stitching, such as denim and leather, without quickly wearing out.
+Durability: A computer must handle heavy stitching, such as denim and leather, without quickly wearing out.
 It’s important to note that Janome has put a lot of effort into making as many of their machines as possible with metal components.

-Unlike Brother sewing machine, you can use Janome for a long time without needing to uninstall those pieces.
+Unlike Brother sewing machines, you can use Janome for a long time without uninstalling those pieces because it’s a durable machine.

-The motor of Janome 2212 stitches 860 stitches per minute, while the motor of Brother CS6000i stitches at 850 stitches per minute.
-So, despite the limited margin, the Janome computer is technically the winner in this category.
+Motor Power: The motor of Janome 2212 stitches 860 stitches per minute, while the engine of Brother CS6000i stitches at 850 stitches per minute.
+So, despite the narrow margin, the Janome computer is technically the winner with its maximum speed in this category.

 Final Verdict: Janome 2212 Vs Brother Cs6000i

-After going through the comparison of Janome 2212 Vs Brother Cs6000i, you should be clear by now that Brother CS6000i offers the highest value in terms of features.
 It is of good quality, has useful features, and is reasonably priced.
 That is why it has become the most popular beginner machine in the United States.
 We will expect your user experience after using those machines.